dwisianto/github-bak2021-03/d4/d18/jforests/README.md

 - BinFileDiscreteCluster has two static methods.
     - The first static method to convert an input file to binary given a static file
     - The second static method to revert an input file given a statistic file
+    - The third static method is to verify the original feature value with the discrete file
+- **BinFileConverterCluster**  & **Raw2BinConverter**
+    - FeatureAnalyzer and FeatureDiscrete to generate byte representation
+    - BinFileDiscretizer to discretize
+    - BinFileGenerator to convert
+    - BinFileIOWriterCluster : to save the input feature in a binary representation
+    - BinFileIOReader : to load into dataset object
+- **BinFileIOWriterCluster
+    - Construct the object using the name of the output file, feature array and target array.
+    - The constructor initializes a BufferedOutputStream to write the content
+    - The constructor keep the feature array and the target array for writing
+    - The write method includes three steps to writeHeader, writeContent, and the close method.
+    - The writeHeader method
+    - The close method close the BufferedOutputStream

 GoTo: [jfs](#jforests)